skupperproject/refdog/input/concepts/network.md

 <section>

-Theses:

-  - One network corresponds to one distributed application.
+- XXX One network corresponds to one distributed application.

 </section>